rscgh/metalearn_rnn/README.md

 * extnet.py introduces a novel task (described in XXX)

-This is my first implementation of a neural
+This is my first implementation of an ANN and hence errors / suboptimal code may be contained.

-There is also an online implementation on google colab: XXX
+An online version can also be found on google colab: XXX

 ## Requirements